-There are a number of program requirements outlined in statute including: alignment with state early learning and K-3 academic standards, formative and summative assessment of students growth from beginning to the end of the year, coordination with other early learning programs and community based services, parent involvement in program and transition planning, staff-to-student ratios of

-1:10, with a maximum of 20 students per classroom; salaries for pre-k instructors that are comparable to K-12 instructors; and alignment with outcomes of the district's World's Best Workforce plan.
+There are a number of program requirements outlined in statute including: alignment with state early learning and K-3 academic standards, formative and summative assessment of students growth from beginning to the end of the year, coordination with other early learning programs and community based services, parent involvement in program and transition planning, staff-to-student ratios of 1:10, with a maximum of 20 students per classroom; salaries for pre-k instructors that are comparable to K-12 instructors; and alignment with outcomes of the district's World's Best Workforce plan.

-The entitlement cap for voluntary pre-kindergarten revenue is \$26.399 million.
 Funding will follow the per pupil unit funding model used for grades K-12, but the weighting for pre-k students is limited to a maximum of 0.60 pupil units.
-Highest priority for funding will go to high poverty schools.
+Priority for funding will go to high poverty schools.